flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/documents-plugin.md

 # Documents plugin

-The Documents Plugin can be easily added to your custom FLOWX.AI deployment to **enhance the core platform capabilities with functionality specific to document handling**.
+The Documents plugin can be easily added to your custom FLOWX.AI deployment to **enhance the core platform capabilities with functionality specific to document handling**.

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/platform-deep-dive/doc_plugin_general.png)

 The plugin offers the following features:

-* **Document Storage and Editing**: Easily store and make changes to documents.
+* **Document storage and editing**: Easily store and make changes to documents.
-* **Document Generation**: Generate documents using predefined templates and custom process-related data.
+* **Document generation**: Generate documents using predefined templates and custom process-related data.
-* **WYSIWYG Editor**: Create various templates using a user-friendly ["What You See Is What You Get" (WYSIWYG) editor](../../wysiwyg.md).
+* **WYSIWYG editor**: Create various templates using a user-friendly ["What You See Is What You Get" (WYSIWYG) editor](../../wysiwyg.md).

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/platform-deep-dive/doc_plugin_wysiwyg.png)

-* **Template Import**: Import templates created in other environments.
+* **Template import**: Import templates created in other environments.

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/platform-deep-dive/doc_plugin_create_import.png)